NumEconCopenhagen/projects-2024-jonas-mads/dataproject/README.md

 ## Dependencies
 The project relies on several external libraries, which need to be installed for the script to function correctly:
-- **fredapi:** To retrieve data from the FRED database.
+- `fredapi`: To retrieve data from the FRED database.
 This one is included in the repository.
-- **pandas:** For data manipulation and analysis.
+- `pandas`: For data manipulation and analysis.
-- **matplotlib:** For creating static plots of the data.
+- `matplotlib`: For creating static plots of the data.
 - `plotly`: For generating interactive visualizations.